-For advertisers, Google doesn’t seem to be closing access to the vast amount of data it collects; there’s just more transparency coming to the platform so customers can make their own decisions before using an app, turning on location data, or signing up for an email list.
-Ultimately, any big changes to Google bidding, ad formats, and audience data remain to be seen—however, we’ll be keeping our eyes peeled over the next few months to see what’s next for PPC advertisers where privacy is concerned.
+Any big changes to Google bidding, ad formats, and audience data remain to be seen.
+However, we’ll be keeping our eyes peeled over the next few months to see what’s next for PPC advertisers where privacy is concerned.

-If you’re looking for help creating ad campaigns in compliance with GDPR and CCPA, get in touch with Key PPC.
-We’ll set up your account so it drives growth, while keeping consumer data safe.
+If you’re looking for help creating ad campaigns in compliance with GDPR and CCPA, get in touch with us.
+We’ll set up your account so it drives growth while keeping consumer data safe.
 Learn more by clicking here.